Tofu satay skewers, a delicious vegan recipe with an easy peanut dipping sauce, made with peanut butter, coconut milk and leftover marinade.

 Instructions

-3. Peel and dice the shallot as finely as you can and add it to ginger.
+- Peel and roughly chop the shallot and add it to ginger.

-7. Mix together all of the ingredients for the sauce and set aside.
+- Mix together all of the ingredients for the dipping sauce and set aside.

-9. Thread the tofu onto the skewers and scrape any leftover marinade into the sauce and mix.
+- Thread the tofu onto the skewers, then scrape any leftover marinade into the sauce and mix.

 Nutrition Information: